 Gear Trails, Vol. V: The Bay Area’s Best Electric Bike Ride

-“The most thrilling twisties and epic views” in all of S.F.
+“The most thrilling twisties and most epic views” in S.F.

 The biggest problem with getting outside in the Bay Area?
 Being spoiled for choice.
 We’re trimming that process by getting the goods straight from the experts.
 Previously, we discovered the top Bay Area paddle and a less-than-shabby waterfall backpacking trip.

 Today: a tour by electric bike of the twistiest, curviest spots in the city courtesy of Bolt Motorbikes co-founder Nathan Jauvits, who, P.S., has a doctorate in mechanical engineering, so we’re going to trust his appraisal that these are, in fact, “the most thrilling twisties” in all the town.

 “In San Francisco, there are few (if any) places where you can travel faster than 40 miles per hour.
 This journey captures some of the most thrilling twisties and epic views of San Francisco.

 First: Coffee to fuel the morning at Philz on Castro Street in the Mission.
 Leave at 6 AM on Saturday so the roads are ours.
 To ‘warm up,’ climb Market Street to Portola.
 The sun is rising over the Bay to our left.

 To get a better view, we climb the back side of Twin Peaks.